Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 On Thursday, 20, July, 1944, at 12: 42 had a powerful explosion in the Wolf's Lair.
 The delayed ignition bomb was brought to the council by colonel Claus von Stauffenberg from Berlin.
 In connection with the accidental relocation of the explosive briefcase during a meeting to another place by one of the meeting participants, the explosion only slightly hurt Hitler.

-In October 1944, Red Army troops had already reached the eastern borders of East Prussia and it was decided to move Hitler's headquarters to Zossen near Berlin, and two days later the order was issued to destroy the Wolf's Lair, which occurred at night from 24 to 25 on January 1945.
+In October 1944, the Red Army troops reached the eastern borders of East Prussia and Hitler's headquarters was moved to Zossen near Berlin, and two days later the order to destroy the Wolf's Lair was issued, which took place on the night of January 24-25, 1945.

 The buildings of the Wolf's Lair in Gierłoż masked in the forest are today a tourist attraction and are open to the public.

-The Wolf's Lair application was created at the request of the State Forests State Forests Forest Inspectorate Srokowo.
+The Wolf's Lair application was commissioned by the State Forests National Forest Holding, Srokowo Forest District.

 It is a compendium of knowledge for tourists who want to have easy access to historical descriptions and curiosities related to the Wolf's Lair.